Tholdan/cgj/README.md

 * Design
 * UnityProjects

-Be free to create more folders or subfolders.
+Feel free to create more folders or subfolders.

 ## Commits
-When you commit please specify the kind of files are you uploading or modifying and a descriptions to make it easy to know how we are going.
+When you commit please specify the kind of files are you uploading or modifying and a description to make it easy to know how we are going.

 Example: Code - Modified the movement script, solved jump and rotate bugs.